Hey Joe | Chords + Lyrics

 Hey, hey, Joe.

-The form and lyrics for Hey Joe are not set in stone, this is evident listening to the two first videos in the playlist above.
+The form and lyrics of Hey Joe are not set in stone, as you can hear in the first two videos of the playlist above.

-In the second video, Jimi plays a solo after verse 2, the lyrics are also different from what was on the “original” recording.
-Also, verses 3 and 4 are difficult to tell when one ends and the next begin.
+In the second video, Jimi plays a solo after verse 2, and the lyrics differ from those in the “original” recording.
+The transitions between verses 3 and 4 are also ambiguous, making it difficult to tell where one ends and the next begins.

-The only thing that is certain when it comes to Hey Joe is that it should never be played exactly the same way twice.
+The only certainty with Hey Joe is that it should never be played the same way twice.

 ||: C G | D A | E7 | E7 :||

-This is not a diatonic progression (it’s the same as Take Me To The River’s bridge chords), we’re going the “wrong way” around the cycle of 4th, moving up to the V chord, like this:
+This is not a diatonic progression.
+It follows the same pattern as the bridge in Take Me to the River, moving “the wrong way” around the cycle of 4ths, ultimately resolving to the V chord:

 - C – G is I – V in the key of C.